elijah-waichong-chan/simpleMPC-unitree-go2/README.md

-# rl_go2
+# Motion Control of Unitree Go2 Quadruped Robot
-Reinforcement Learning Project with a GO2 Quadrupled Robotic Dog
+Implementing MPC and RL controller on a GO2 Quadrupled Robot